 Just like in story-telling, there are different ways to plan your travels.
 There’s a linear approach where you find a hotel, airfare and maybe a car rental and book your trip.
 You can save time by booking a package containing all three.
 Simply enter your information once and you’re all done.
 There’s also a more non-linear, or stream of consciousness, approach.
 You’ll still get your travel plans made, but you’ll take some detours along the way while planning.
 Maybe when you’re looking at hotels, you’ll have an idea that a Bed and Breakfast or Airbnb might be a better choice for the stay so you’ll look into those for a while.
-This could also mean while looking at flights to a destination, you start wondering what options there would be if you drove?
+This could also mean that while looking at flights to a destination, you start wondering what options there would be if you drove?
 There’s that place where you could stop on the way that you’ve always wanted to visit or friends that you’d be able to meet up with.
 While thinking about this, you remember the points in a program where you can get a fourth night free, or have a free night, or have a gift card, or even a special promotion that’s going on.
-After going over all of these options, you eventually decide on the details of your trip and book it, (leaving open the chance you still change things around a few times before the trip).
+After going over all of these options, you eventually decide on the details of your trip and book it (leaving open the chance you still change things around a few times before the trip).

 Is one of these types of planning better than another?